telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/show-tooltip-for-items.md

 ---
-title: Show list items details in a Kendo UI ToolTip
+title: Show List Item Details in ToolTip
-page_title: Show list items details in a Kendo UI ToolTip | Kendo UI DropDownList
+page_title: Show List Item Details in ToolTip | Kendo UI DropDownList
-description: "Learn how to show list items details in a Kendo UI ToolTip"
+description: "Learn how to show details for Kendo UI DropDownList items by using a Kendo UI Tooltip."
 slug: howto_show_list_items_details_in_tooltip_dropdownlist
 ---

+# Show List Item Details in ToolTip

-# Show list items details in a Kendo UI ToolTip
+Sometimes you might need to show additional information about a list item in a Kendo UI DropDownList.

+A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the details when the user hovers with the mouse over the DropDownList item.

-The example below demonstrates how to show list items details in a Kendo UI ToolTip.
+The example below demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.

 ###### Example